brianbraatz/brianbraatz.github.io/content/post/Articles/34/linux Articles/Bluetooth Linux.md

 ---
-title: "How to Write a Bluetooth for Linux "
+title: "How to Write a Bluetooth Driver for Linux "
 description: For Fun and Profit (???)
 slug: write-bluetooth-driver-linux
 date: 2017-06-15